jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Several operators can be specified in the query.
 For a given operator, several patterns can be specified.
-If the package regex.cls is available, then the names are regular expressions which are compiled into a pattern:
+If the package regex.cls is available, then the names starting with "/" are regular expressions which are compiled into a pattern:
     pattern~find(string)~matched}
 Otherwise the patterns are just string patterns:
     string~caselessPos(stringPattern) <> 0